 In 2019 we signed The Pledge which is a joint project made to establish a common code for transparency reporting in the coffee industry.
 We believe this initiative is extremely important as there is still a lot of resistance from roasters, both small and big, against being transparent.
 It seems that everyone likes the idea of transparency, yet there are just a handful of roasters in the world that are willing to actually show what they are paying for their green coffee.
 Phrases like “we pay more for quality” or “we support the farmers” become meaningless if you are not able to back it up with real facts and numbers.
 If you are actually paying more and supporting farmers, then there should be nothing to hide in our opinion.

-But how much is more and how much is enough?
+But how much is more and is it enough?

 Roasters have often referred to the C-market price when they talk about the market price for coffee.
-But it doesn’t mean that if you pay more than the c-market price then you are automatically supporting the farmers or paying a fair price for your coffee.
+If you pay more than the c-market price it does not automatically mean that you are supporting the farmers or paying a fair price for your coffee.

-First of all the c-market price is the market price for «commodity coffee», the coffees you’ll typically find in super markets, and not high quality coffee or what people refer to as “specialty coffe”.
-The C-market price in 2021 fluctuated from 1,21 – 2,44 USD per lb Although the prices were higher than in 2020, in most cases the producers are barely able to cover their production costs and there are few that can make a decent living out of producing coffee for the commodity market.
+This is because the c-market price is the market price for «commodity coffee», the coffees you’ll typically find in super markets, and not high quality coffee or what people refer to as “specialty coffe”.
+The C-market price in 2022 fluctuated from around 1,50 – 2,60 USD per lb.
+Although the prices were higher than in 2021 and for the majority of the year also higher than the production cost, 2022 was an abnormal year with higher than average prices due to climatic conditions affecting the coffee production.
+If we look in longer terms, in most cases the producers are barely able to cover their production costs and there are few that can make a decent living out of producing coffee for the commodity market.
 It is therefore quite common that the coffees sold in the commodity market are not produced with quality in focus but rather quantity and cost efficiency in mind.
 Quality focused «specialty roasters» should therefore not use this price as a benchmark for what they are paying for coffee as it is not the correct market price for quality coffee.

 Therefore posting what we pay for our green coffee is not only a tradition for our company but we do it because we want to inspire other coffee companies and show them that it is possible to build a profitable business and still pay a fair price for coffee.